Skip to main content

 • Then type npm --version

 • npm is bundled with Node.js and does not require a separate installation.
-It should return a version number (e.g., 11.4.2).
+It should return a version number (e.g., 10.5.0 or later).

 Check installation of Node.js and npm